clastix/kamaji/README.md

 With this solution the resiliency is guaranteed by the usual `etcd` mechanisms, and the pod count remains under control, so it solves the main goal of resiliency and costs optimization.
 The trade-off here is that we need to operate an external `etcd` cluster, and manage the access control to be sure that every *tenant cluster* access only to its own data.

+Other points of attention for this solution are:

+- priority and fairness accessing the multitenant `etcd` database since multiple tenant control planes can compete each other for accessing the database.
+- limited storage size in `etcd`, defaulted to `2GB` and configurable with `--quota-backend-bytes` flag to `8GB` (etcd warns at startup if the configured value exceeds it).